khuedoan/dotfiles/README.md

 `curl -Lks https://raw.githubusercontent.com/khuedoan98/dotfiles/master/install.sh | /bin/bash`

-Or just clone this repo and manually copy only the files you want.
+Or just clone this repo and manually copy only the files you need

 ## Recommended packages